joaofgoncalves/ECOP-VLab-SDM/README.md

 ## Description

-This repository contains a generalized version of the SDM correlative model developed using R/biomod2 and aiming to predict the current distribution of Iris boissieri based on satellite-derived Ecosystem Functional Attributes presented in:
+This repository contains a generic version of the SDM correlative model developed using R/biomod2 and aiming to predict the current distribution of Iris boissieri based on satellite-derived Ecosystem Functional Attributes presented in: